Brown's Arkansas Battery: Service

 General Thomas C. Hindman congratulated Burnbridge's command on their achievement;

 By December 1862, the battery, now apparently reduced to two guns, was assigned to Colonel Joseph C. Porter's Missouri Cavalry Brigade during General John S. Marmaduke's December 1862 through January 1863 expedition through southern Missouri.
 This movement was two-pronged.
 Col. Porter led one column, comprising his Missouri Cavalry Brigade, out of Pocahontas, Arkansas, to assault Union posts around Hartville, Missouri.
 When he neared Hartville on January 9, he sent a detachment forward to reconnoiter.
 It succeeded in capturing the small militia garrison.
 The same day, Porter moved toward Marshfield.
 On January 10, some of Porter's men raided other Union installations in the area before making contact with Marmaduke's column east of Marshfield.
 Marmaduke had received reports of Union troops approaching to surround him and prepared for a confrontation.
 Early on the morning of January 11 the Confederates under Porter made contact with Union Col. Samuel Merrill 's scouts and skirmishing commenced.
 Merrill marched his force directly to Hartville where it took a strong defensive position on covered, high ground west of the courthouse.
 Shelby and Porter's brigades attempted to dislodge Merrill's force, but it was too strongly positioned.
 Over a four-hour period several Confederate assaults were made, each being repulsed in turn.
 Eventually Merrill withdrew most of his force.
-Both sides claimed victory in the Battle of Battle of Hartville.
+Both sides claimed victory in the Battle of Hartville.
 Marmaduke was compelled to make a rapid retreat into Arkansas and then an arduous trek to winter camp.